AgnitumuS/ubjs/tutorials/delayed_operations.md

 ﻿As described in an [Architecture](/docs/architecture.html), when UnityBase is running in the HTTP server mode, it picks up the pool of independent working thread responsible for processing the HTTP requests - let's call it the HTTP workers.

 The number of HTTP workers is configured in the [Sever configuration](/models/UB/docson/index.html#../schemas/ubConfig.schema.json) `httpServer.threadPoolSize` parameter.

 Overall scheme is:
-    Client sends the HTTP request -> Server puts it to HTTP worker queue -> picks a free HTTP worker -> executes the logic, associated with endpoint -> puts a response to a HTTP queue for sending
+ - client sends the HTTP request
+ - server receive request and puts it to the queue
+ - server picks a free HTTP worker thread
+ - server executes the logic, associated with endpoint
+ - server puts a response to a HTTP queue for sending

-The endpoint logic is executed in synchronous mode, so client will wait while response is calculated.
+The endpoint logic is executed in synchronous mode, so client will wait until response is calculated.
 In most case this is a behavior that the user expects.
 For example, the user said "give me a list of my tasks".

 The user will not be able to give the next command to the server until the tasks are not rendered on the screen, so he has to wait.

 But what to do if we know that operation takes a long period of time?
 For example the user (or other server) said "create me a big report".

-In this case a good decision is to respond to the caller immediately "Yes, we accept your query.
-Come later and ask for the result", or "Yes, we accept your query.
+In this case a good decision is to respond to the caller immediately
+ - "Yes, we accept your query.
+Come later and ask for the result", or
+ - "Yes, we accept your query.
 We will notify you when it will be done".

 In both case we need to write a response immediately and "delay" an actual operation.
 Since the request has not been completed, the right HTTP response code for such responses [202 "Accepted"].

 For the delayed operation UnityBase provides:

    - asynchronous endpoints
    - {@link worker} as an internal mechanism for run scripts in separate thread
-   - UBQ model for a message queue
+   - {@link module:@unitybase/ubq @unitybase/ubq} module for a message queue
    - {@tutorial schedulers} for a periodical scheduled operations

 For the notification about operation results:

   - WebSocket based [Notification subsystem]
-  - {@link module:UBMail UBMail module} for sending e-mail notifications
+  - {@link module:@unitybase/mailer @unitybase/mailer} module for sending e-mail notifications
-  - {@link module:http http module} for call back an external HTTP services
+  - {@link module:buildin/http http module} for call back an external HTTP services

 ## Asynchronous endpoints
 Any UnityBase endpoint can work in asynchronous mode.
 If Client sends a request with URL parameter `async=true`